SyMerge: From Non-Interference to Synergistic Merging via Single-Layer Adaptation

 \subsection{Main Results}

-\textbf{Merging 8, 14, 20 vision tasks.} Table~\ref{tab:vit-b-l-8-14-20} demonstrates the superiority of our approach, which surpasses all baselines across varying numbers of tasks and model scales.
-Notably, while the performance of competing methods degrades sharply with more tasks, \ours shows remarkable consistency, closely approaching the performance of the individual models that serve as the upper bound.
-Furthermore, it establishes a significant margin over other test-time adaptive methods.
-The per-task performance can be found in Appendix~\ref{appendix:vision_tasks}.
+\textbf{Merging 8, 14, 20 vision tasks.} Table~\ref{tab:vit-b-l-8-14-20} demonstrates the superiority of our approach, surpassing all baselines across varying numbers of tasks and model scales.
+Notably, while the performance of competing methods degrades sharply with more tasks, \ours remains consistent and stays close to the single-task expert reference.
+Furthermore, it establishes a large margin over other test-time adaptive methods.
+Per-task performance can be found in Appendix~\ref{appendix:vision_tasks}.

-\textbf{Merging dense prediction tasks.} Dense prediction tasks, such as segmentation, depth estimation, and normal estimation, pose significant challenges due to their inter-task heterogeneity.
-Despite this, most model merging studies focus on classification, leaving these tasks largely unexplored.
+\textbf{Merging dense prediction tasks.} Dense prediction tasks~\citep{zhang2022spatio,zhang2025memory}, such as segmentation~\citep{choi2023intra}, depth estimation~\citep{min2025s2m2}, and normal estimation~\citep{li2015depth}, pose significant challenges due to their inter-task heterogeneity{; for example, semantic segmentation relies on high-level semantic abstraction, whereas depth and surface normal estimation depend on low-level geometric features.} Despite this, most model merging studies focus on classification, leaving these {high-interference scenarios} largely unexplored.
 Table~\ref{table:nyuv2_resnet50} presents results for these tasks, highlighting the limitations of previous methods.
 ProbSurgery, which performs comparably to individual models on 8 classification tasks, suffers substantial performance drops in depth and normal estimation.
 Similarly, EMR-Merging, despite leveraging task-specific dynamic masks, struggles to maintain segmentation performance.
 In contrast, our approach effectively balances these tasks, maintaining performance close to individual models even in dense prediction.

-\textbf{Merging 8 NLP tasks.} As shown in Table~\ref{tab:performance_roberta}, our \ours largely improved over the best method on average.
-While ProbSurgery and EMR-Merging suffer from a significant performance drop on CoLA, \ours demonstrates consistent performance close to individual task-specific models across all tasks.
-These results highlight our method's robustness, as it not only maximizes average performance but also prevents significant degradation on any single task.
-This demonstrates \ours's superior ability to stably integrate a diverse set of tasks.
+\textbf{Merging 8 NLP tasks.} As shown in Table~\ref{tab:performance_roberta}, \ours substantially outperforms the best method on average.
+A key observation comes from CoLA, which evaluates grammatical acceptability and differs from other, more semantic GLUE tasks.
+Due to this task heterogeneity, distillation-based methods (\eg., Surgery, ProbSurgery) and EMR-Merging suffer from a significant performance drop on CoLA, whereas \ours remains close to individual models across all tasks.
+These results highlight our method's robustness, as it not only maximizes average performance but also prevents significant degradation on any single task, enabling stable integration of diverse tasks.